 Well-designed surveys tend to provide small details that can make a big difference in your insights, and one way to get at the small details is with open-ended survey questions.
 While multiple-choice and yes/no survey responses give you the bare bones of what people are thinking, open-ended questions flesh out their responses with even more meaning.

-That meaning, however, can be impossible to uncover without some type of tabulation or summarization that produces data you can feed into your survey analysis software.
+That meaning, however, can be impossible to uncover without some type of tabulation or summary that produces data you can feed into your survey analysis software.
 These five tips can guide the way.

 Get a feel for the types of responses you received.
 Read through a few of your open-ended survey responses to get the gist of how people are responding.

 Let’s say you asked how your company could improve.
 People might respond with short answers such as:

 • Let me know when my order is being shipped.

 • Answer emails more quickly.